Cleavers Project

 Galium Aparine goosegrass, sticky willy, catchweed, grip grass, sticky weed, cleavers, soldier’s buttons, sweethearts, sticky bud, velcro plant

-Cleavers cleave, they stick, attach, hold on, and in the process spread their one-thousand(ish) seeds per plant across the landscape.
-Having made ‘coffee’ and numerous desserts from cleavers (see my Wild and Sweet cookbook), this project is about weaving with them.
-Weaving a story even, a tale that tells of the virtues of this humble plant, that celebrates its multiple qualities.
+Cleavers cleave, they stick, attach, hold on, and in the process spread their few hundred up to one-thousand seeds per plant across the landscape.
+Having made ‘coffee’ and numerous desserts from cleavers, this project is about weaving with them; celebrating their generous seed dispersal, multiple health properties and qualities for straining, bedding, and food for insects.

+Want to learn how to creatively work with plants?
 I run short workshops on Wild Cordage Making and How to Make a Bowl or Pot from Plants.